Cembrun/Checkbell-V2/DEPLOYMENT.md

 Notes:
 - For production readiness consider moving JSON files to a proper DB or S3 for uploads.
 - Keep `SESSION_SECRET` secret and rotate if leaked.
+ - Do NOT commit `backend/users.json` into public repositories.
+Create admin users manually in production and rotate any default passwords.
+ - The server will ignore the `x-user` header in production; use proper auth sessions.